ManuGar/FrImCla/docs/documentation.md

 ## Training a classification model

-Once that you have determined the best model with the statistical comparison, you can create a classification model for further use.
+Once that the user has determined the best model with the statistical comparison, the user can create and train your model for further use.

 1. Train the model executing the command: python train.py -c conf/conf.json